Testing enetcache

 }

-There are three tests: One verifies the backend module can be called, one creates demo data, the last
+There are three tests.
+One verifies that the backend module can be called, one

-one deletes demo data again.
-The codeception setup needs a bit more attention to setup, though.
+creates demo data and one deletes the demo data.
+The codeception setup needs more setup.
 The entry point

 is the main codeception.yml file